 Benefits of Blepharoplasty: Functional

-Eyelid surgery also has assorted practical benefits that can lead to improving a patient’s vision.
-Along with the cosmetic benefits of removing extra skin around the eyelids, the procedure can also bring back the peripheral vision that had been blocked by drooping, slack eyelids.
+Blepharoplasty can have a functional benefit by improving a patient’s vision.
+Along with the aesthetics of removing extra skin around the eyelids, the procedure can bring back the peripheral vision blocked by drooping eyelids.

-Since Blepharoplasty has some remarkable functional benefits, many health insurance policies that would not cover purely cosmetic procedures may cover the Eyelid Lift if vision is obstructed.
-The extent of the obstruction first needs to be ascertained in order to determine the best treatment option.
+Since Blepharoplasty has some remarkable functional benefits, health insurance policies may cover eyelid surgery.
+The extent of obstruction needs to be identified to determine the optimal treatment.

 Benefits of Blepharoplasty: Convenience